-- 1. The Autonomous period: Teams will have 30 seconds to score points with their robot using only code previously installed on their robot, and without any operator control.
+- The Autonomous period: Teams will have 30 seconds to score points with their robot using only code previously installed on their robot, without any direct operator control.
 Remote controls must be out of the drivers' hands during this period.
 The robot must remain in its final resting position at the end of the Autonomous period and cannot be moved until the start of the Driver Control period. - 2.
 The Driver Control (Teleoperation) period: Shortly after the conclusion of the Autonomous period, Teams will have 2 minutes to operate their robot by remote control.

 Scores will be tallied by referees and other event officials at the end of the Driver Control period.
 Scores may not immediately be revealed to teams, but will be posted shortly after a match's conclusion, after scoring officials have verified and entered them into the system.
+Following is a flowchart that may be helpful for teams to review to understand the processes and flow of 4-H REC games.